-Do not include the state for Oregon cities: The choir toured high schools in Prineville xxx video during winter break.
+Do not include the state for Oregon cities: The choir toured high schools in Prineville during winter break.
 Theatre students went to Thousand Oaks, Calif., to perform.

 Commas introduce quotations of a sentence or a phrase.
 Colons introduce quotes of more than one sentence.

 Speakers introduce quotes in the past tense (said, not says): “We held the Spring Symposium in Loso Hall at EOU,” said Tom Insko, EOU president.

 Commas separate series of simple items and no comma precedes the final item of a simple series: scholarships, financial aid and loans.

 A comma may separate the final items of a complex series in order to avoid confusion: apply for scholarships by Feb.
 1, visit the Financial Aid Office regularly, and arrange for any necessary loans.

 Use semicolons to separate individual items with comma separations: Dallas, Texas; Seattle, Wash.; and Miami, Fla.

 Teams are plural and possessive: men’s basketball, women’s wrestling

 Reference position, name, year and hometown when identifying student-athletes: Right tackle Jason Follett (Sr., Hermiston)